Last Updated on February 14, 2021

 Build your DIY Geometric Wall Art

-You can get the full plans for this project in my resource library, but I’ll share some tips for the building process with you here.
-Please leave a comment at the end of this post if you have a question about this project!
+You can get the full plans for this project here.
+I’ll share some tips for the building process with you below.

 Rip the Fence Pickets